alanli2001/alanli2001.github.io/index.md

 - Placed in the top 10% in the 2019 Men's Google Cloud and NCAA Kaggle competition with 0.46 log loss.

 ## Extracurriculars
-**Men's Swim and Dive**
+**Men's Varsity Swim and Dive Team**
-- I am a student athlete competing for the Men's Swim and Dive team.
+- I am a student athlete competing for the men's swim and dive team.
 I usually dedicate around 25 hours per week to training and competing as a Division I student athlete.
 - I am also a Cornell Athletics Letter Winner, which is awarded to top performing student athletes.

 **Poker Association at Cornell**